Manchester United F.C.: Post-Ferguson decline (2013–present)

-Under Van Gaal, United won a 12th FA Cup, but a disappointing slump in the middle of his second season led to rumours of the board sounding out potential replacements.
-Van Gaal was ultimately sacked just two days after the cup final victory, with United having finished fifth in the league.
-Former Porto, Chelsea, Inter Milan and Real Madrid manager José Mourinho was appointed in his place on 27 May 2016.
-Mourinho signed a three-year contract, and in his first season won the FA Community Shield, EFL Cup and UEFA Europa League.
-Wayne Rooney scored his 250th goal for United, a stoppage-time equaliser in a league game against Stoke City in January 2017, surpassing Sir Bobby Charlton as the club's all-time top scorer.
-The following season, United finished second in the league – their highest league placing since 2013 – but were still 19 points behind rivals Manchester City.
-Mourinho also guided the club to a 19th FA Cup final, but they lost 1–0 to Chelsea.
-On 18 December 2018, with United in sixth place in the Premier League table, 19 points behind leaders Liverpool and 11 points outside the Champions League places, Mourinho was sacked after 144 games in charge.
-The following day, former United striker Ole Gunnar Solskjær was appointed as caretaker manager until the end of the season.
+Under Van Gaal, United won a 12th FA Cup, but a disappointing slump in the middle of his second season led to his sacking with United having finished fifth in the league.
+José Mourinho was appointed in his place on 27 May 2016.
+In his first season he won the EFL Cup and the UEFA Europa League.
+In January 2017, Wayne Rooney scored his 250th goal for United, surpassing Sir Bobby Charlton as the club's all-time top scorer.
+The following season, United finished second in the league, their highest league placing since 2013, and Mourinho also guided the club to a 19th FA Cup final, but they lost 1–0 to Chelsea.
+On 18 December 2018, with United in sixth, Mourinho was sacked.
+Former United striker Ole Gunnar Solskjær was appointed as caretaker manager until the end of the season.
 On 28 March 2019, after winning 14 of his first 19 matches in charge, Solskjær was appointed permanent manager on a three-year deal.

 On 18 April 2021, Manchester United announced they were joining 11 other European clubs as founding members of the European Super League, a proposed 20-team competition intended to rival the UEFA Champions League.
 The announcement drew a significant backlash from supporters, other clubs, media partners, sponsors, players and the UK Government, forcing the club to withdraw just two days later.
 The failure of the project led to the resignation of executive vice-chairman Ed Woodward, while resultant protests against Woodward and the Glazer family led to a pitch invasion ahead of a league match against Liverpool on 2 May 2021, which saw the first postponement of a Premier League game due to supporter protests in the competition's history.
 On the pitch, United equalled their own record for the biggest win in Premier League history with a 9–0 win over Southampton on 2 February 2021, but ended the season with defeat on penalties in the UEFA Europa League final against Villarreal, going four straight seasons without a trophy.
 On 20 November 2021, Solskjær left his role as manager.
-Former midfielder Michael Carrick took charge for the next three games, before the appointment of Ralf Rangnick as interim manager until the end of the season.
+Former midfielder Michael Carrick took charge for the following three games, before the appointment of Ralf Rangnick as interim manager until the end of the season.